-Grant recipients shall provide for compliance with the American Rescue Plan Act and all other applicable federal statutes, regulations, and executive orders.
+Grant recipients shall provide for compliance with the American Rescue Plan Act and all other applicable federal statutes, regulations, and executive orders.2221 grantee is planning to sell or transfer its assets.
+The grantee shall notify the

 18. Construction Phase